cjbackman/cjbackman.com/content/on/mutation-testing.md

 Nevertheless, this means that not only is the quality of software variable but so is the _quality of tests_.
 Moreover, errors are expensive, and the later you discover them in the software development cycle the more expensive they get.
 Consequently, we have a financial incentive to ensure the quality of our tests.
 How can we do that?

-When talking about gauging test quality, it's common to stumble upon _code coverage_.
+When talking about gauging test quality, it is common to stumble upon _code coverage_.
 A metric is defined as the share of lines of the total codebase that were executed during a test suite run.
-To understand if that's a good metric, let's ponder the following questions:
+To understand if that is a good metric, let us ponder the following questions:

 - If I have 100% coverage, have I tested 100% of the functionality?
 - Is 100% code coverage better than 80%?
 - Or, are my tests any good?

 The answer to all those questions is: _it depends_.
 Annoying, I know.
-The thing is, code coverage is a blunt metric because executing a line doesn't necessarily mean all behaviors encapsulated in that line were tested.
+The thing is, code coverage is a blunt metric because executing a line does not necessarily mean all behaviors encapsulated in that line were tested.

-To explain this, let's look at an example of a simple calculator.
+To explain this, let us look at an example of a simple calculator.

 ```js
 export class Calculator {